 In the sales world, soft skills are particularly invaluable.

-- A sales rep with empathy listens to a lead’s concerns, and is able to overcome their objections
+A sales rep with empathy listens to a lead’s concerns and is able to overcome their objections

-So how do you measure your sales team’s soft skills?
+So how do you measure your team’s sales soft skills?

-You can manage what you can measure, and soft skills are definitely measurable.
+You can manage what you can measure and soft skills are definitely measurable.
 However, assessing soft skills isn’t always an easy task.

-Lists include anything from emotional intelligence to grit.
+Soft sales skills lists include anything from emotional intelligence to grit.
 No employee is going to be perfect at all of those skills, and you don’t have time to test and train for all of them.